Andrew Carnegie, “The Gospel of Wealth” (1889)

 Carnegie gave away some $350 million mostly to build public libraries

+and endow universities.
 In “Wealth” how does Carnegie depict

 the wealthy and the responsibilities of being wealthy?
 How does he